G-Research/dgraph-lanl-csr/SPARK.md

 Some triples are optional, as some properties like `authType` or `logonType` are.

-Now we have transformed the dataset into RDF files, where the `auth-events.rdf` file looks like
+Now we have transformed the dataset into RDF files than can be loaded by Dgraph.
+For example, the `auth-events.rdf` file looks like

 ```text
 _:auth0 <dgraph.type> "AuthEvent" .